 In December 2003, President George W. Bush signed the Medicare Modernization Act, which expanded Medicare to include prescription drug coverage.
 Refer to Health Programs, Medicare Part D, Overview for a comprehensive history of this benefit.

 On March 23, 2010, in the most significant regulatory overhaul of the country’s health care system since the passage of Medicare and Medicaid, President Obama signed the Patient Protection and Affordable Care Act; on March 30, 2010 he signed the Health Care and Education Reconciliation Act of 2010, collectively referred to as the Affordable Care Act (ACA) of 2010.
-Key provisions of the law include the creation of an exchange or marketplace where individuals will be able to shop and enroll in qualified health plans through the Internet, the expansion of Medicaid allowing more low-income household to qualify for Medicaid, and federal subsidies for moderate income households to assist with premiums and cost sharing expenses.
+Key provisions of the law include the creation of an exchange or marketplace where individuals shop and enroll in qualified health plans on the Internet, the expansion of Medicaid allowing more low-income household to qualify for Medicaid, and federal subsidies for moderate income households to assist with plan premiums and cost sharing expenses.

 However, in opposition to the ACA, 28 states filed joint or individual lawsuits to repeal the law.
 On June 28, 2012, in a 5-4 decision, the U.S. Supreme Court upheld the constitutionality of the ACA, particularly its core provision, the individual mandate.
 In addition, the Court gave the states the option to expand their Medicaid program or not.

 During 2017 President Trump and the U.S. Congress attempted several times to repeal and replace the Affordable Care Act but were unable to do so.
 President Trump’s administration, however, was able to weaken some aspects of the ACA through rulemaking.
-In October 2017 the Administration ended the cost-sharing reduction payments to insurers, although insurance companies are still required to offer reduced cost sharing to low-income customers.
-The Trump administration also reduced funding for the Navigator program, which conducts outreach and assists individuals with purchasing/renewing health insurance through the Marketplace and shortened the annual open enrollment period on the federal Marketplace to six weeks, which was previously three months.
+In October 2017 the Administration ended the cost-sharing reduction (CSR) payments to insurers, although insurance companies are still required to offer the cost sharing benefit to low-income customers.
+The Trump administration also reduced funding for the Navigator program, which conducts outreach and assists individuals with purchasing/renewing health insurance through the Marketplace, as well as shortening the annual open enrollment period on the federal Marketplace to six weeks, which was previously three months.
 However, states with a state-based marketplace can extend their annual enrollment period.
-Since NYS has a state-based marketplace its open enrollment period runs from November 15th to January 31st of the following year.
+Since NYS has a state-based marketplace its open enrollment period runs from November 1st to January 31st of the following year.

-In addition, CMS published a final ACA rule in June 2018 that modified some aspects of the ACA, including changes that provide flexibility to States in defining the categories of the essential health benefits required under the ACA, enhance the role of States regarding the certification of qualified health plans (QHPs), provide States with additional flexibility in the operation and establishment of the Marketplace, and more.
-To view the final rule go to: https://www.federalregister.gov/documents/2018/04/17/2018-07355/patient-protection-and-affordable-care-act-hhs-notice-of-benefit-and-payment-parameters-for-2019.
+In addition, CMS published a final ACA rule in June 2018 that modified some aspects of the ACA, including changes that provide flexibility to States in defining the categories of the essential health benefits required under the ACA, enhance the role of States regarding certification requirements for qualified health plans (QHPs), and provide States with additional flexibility in the operation and establishment of the Marketplace, and more.
+To view the final rule visit: https://www.federalregister.gov/documents/2018/04/17/2018-07355/patient-protection-and-affordable-care-act-hhs-notice-of-benefit-and-payment-parameters-for-2019.

-Most significantly President Trump was successful in repealing the ACA’s individual mandate as part of the tax overhaul legislation (the Tax Cuts and Jobs Act) that he signed into law on December 22, 2017.
-This law did NOT repeal the ACA.
-Even after the individual mandate repeal goes into effect, the individual insurance markets, federal subsidies for moderate income families, and Medicaid expansion will still be in effect barring further Congressional action.
-The elimination of the individual mandate means uninsured individuals who do not purchase a plan will no longer face a penalty beginning in 2019.
-However, the individual mandate is intact for 2018 and uninsured individuals who did not purchase health insurance in 2018 will still be required to pay the penalty when they file taxes in 2019.
+Most significantly President Trump was successful in repealing the tax penalty associated with the ACA’s individual mandate as part of the tax overhaul legislation (the Tax Cuts and Jobs Act) he signed into law on December 22, 2017.
+This effectively repealed the mandate, but it did NOT repeal the ACA.
+Even after the repeal of the penalty went into effect, the individual insurance markets, federal subsidies for moderate income families, and Medicaid expansion are still in effect barring further Congressional action.
+The elimination of the penalty means beginning in 2019 uninsured individuals who do not purchase a plan will no longer face a penalty for not having insurance.
+Without the penalty, it is anticipated that some people, primarily healthier individuals, will choose not to purchase coverage, potentially driving up premiums for those who remain in the marketplaces.

 WHO ADMINISTERS THE PROGRAM